ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 &nbsp;

-> ### Are Nanodegree projects & material included in the free courses?
+> ### Are Nanodegree projects & lessons included in the free courses?

 Yes.
-See [**this article**](https://udacity.zendesk.com/hc/en-us/articles/208018403-Are-Nanodegree-course-and-project-materials-available-for-free) on Udacity's support page.
+See [**this article**](https://udacity.zendesk.com/hc/en-us/articles/208018403-Are-Nanodegree-course-and-project-lessonss-available-for-free) on Udacity's support page.

 &nbsp;